 Ask Corporations to stop selling threatened species and label shark meat

-It has come to our attention that shark and ray meat is available for purchase at some store locations like :
+Shark and ray meat remains available for purchase at many store locations such as:

 Walmart (Canada, Mexico, Central America)